The NirMānā Projects

 Come anytime during the week and catch the artists in action.

-Watch as 15 artists create 5 collaborative murals before your eyes.
+Watch as artist teams create collaborative murals before your eyes.
 It’s never been more fun to watch paint dry!
-Please be mindful of social distancing, and remember the artists are working, but if you get a chance to stop by, check out the progress, and give them some encouragement too!
+Please be mindful of social distancing and remember the artists are working.
+If you do get a chance to stop by to check out the progress, be sure to give some encouragement, take some photos/videos, and tag the artists in your own social media post!
+We love to share what you share!

 Artist Talks and Print Signing